ayathree/ayathree/README.md

 ## About Me
-Dedicated front end web developer with a solid foundation in HTML, CSS, and JavaScript, driven by a passion for creative problem-solving in web development projects.
+Dedicated web developer with a solid foundation in HTML, CSS, and JavaScript, driven by a passion for creative problem-solving in web development projects.
 Adept at creating aesthetically pleasing and responsive websites with the use of contemporary frameworks like React.
 Love for creating seamless user experiences.